wavesplatform/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 ## Required Parameters

-In most cases, such as running a node from scratch, you can use default node configuration parameters, however, you need to specify the following required parameters:
+In most cases, such as running a node from scratch, you can use default node configuration parameters, however, you need to specify the following required parameters specific to your node:

 * [waves.wallet.seed](#seed)
 * [waves.wallet.password](#password)